sofia-ls-dang/comptia-studying-app/README.md

 This starts Postgres (seeded with schema.sql automatically) and the API on port 4000.

-Then run the frontend separately (Vite dev server isn't in Docker here, so hot reload stays fast):
+Then run the frontend separately:

 ```bash
 cd frontend